 As directors, our commitment to prepare thoroughly is critical to our boards’ success.
 Organizations need directors who are willing to put in the time and do the work to make an impact.
 There is limited opportunity to meet face-to-face (or virtually), so it’s crucial to use meeting time effectively.
 Ensuring that board meetings are effective comes down to each board member being well-prepared.
 This allows the board to focus on moving forward with strategic issues, instead of spending time reviewing background information and reports that were available before the meeting.

-The very idea of an unprepared board director is so objectionable that the NACD (National Association of Corporate Directors) included a description of ‘The Unprepared’ in its 'Field Guide to Bad Directors', an article that is completely serious despite its tongue-in-cheek title.
+The very idea of an unprepared board director is so objectionable that the NACD (National Association of Corporate Directors) included a description of ‘The Unprepared’ in its 'Field Guide to Bad Directors', an article that is completely serious despite its tongue-in-cheek title and questionable taste in cartoon graphics.

 As the NACD explains in the article, “Bad directors come in many forms and are found, of course, across all industry and sector domains — anywhere a corporate board is operating and governing, including in non-profit entities. … Their types are as recognizable as they are prevalent.
 They are cartoonish when described (or pictured), but they are very real, populating the landscape of directorship in America and the global markets that our nation drives.”